Garage drawings must be purchased prior to February 15, 2023. (Drawings are $400; this $400 will be credited toward the final building price.)

 But no really, I love the portable garage.
 Even though I didn’t want to spend the money on the Premier Portable Garage, what I have in the backyard is really nice.
 We love it (for sure when we take the time to keep it organized!).

 It’s been a great portable garage for tractor storage and several times I’ve built things with my son.
-Here we decided to build a doll stroller for his sister for a homemade birthday gift.
+Here we decided to build a doll stroller for his sister as a homemade birthday gift.

 I really do hope for many more years of creating with my two growing sons and allowing them to flap their wings with woodworking tools and much more.